opencv/opencv/modules/core/doc/basic_structures.rst

     Locates the matrix header within a parent matrix.

-    :param wholeSize: An output parameter that contains the size of the whole matrix, which  ``*this``  is a part of.??
+    :param wholeSize: An output parameter that contains the size of the whole matrix, which contains ``*this`` is a part.

     :param ofs: An output parameter that contains an offset of  ``*this``  inside the whole matrix.